seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part4-Adding-Auth-with-Clerk.md

 ## Part 4: Adding Login with Clerk

-**Goal:** create a Clerk account, install Clerk into qb-clone, get real sign-up/sign-in working, and protect a page.
+Goal: create a Clerk account, install Clerk into qb-clone, get real sign-up/sign-in working, and protect a page.

-**Prerequisite:** Parts 1-3 completed.
+Prerequisite: Parts 1-3 completed.

+**Next.js 16 note:** older Clerk tutorials tell you to create `middleware.ts`.
+In Next.js 16, this file has been renamed to **`proxy.ts`** (same job: code that runs before a request reaches your pages; `middleware.ts` still works with a deprecation warning, but this course uses the current name throughout).
+Since our project uses the `src/` directory, ours lives at `src/proxy.ts`.

 ---